Silba Siida is owned by an indigenous Sámi couple, Anna and Erik, who live the native lifestyle, based on reindeer herding.

-Authentic Sámi food is something that both Anna and Erik heartily embrace.
-Guests will be invited to cook and taste traditional meals from the Sámi kitchen.
+Authentic Sami food is something that both Anna and Erik heartily embrace.
+Guests will be invited to sample traditional meals from the Sámi kitchen.
 The menu will depend on the season and what nature’s pantry will have on offer.
-All food will be prepared over an open fire in the lávvu (tent house).
+All food will be prepared over an open fire in the ‘lávvu.’
 The ingredients will be local specialties, such as reindeer, moose and fish.

-During the winter season, (December-March) you will meet their reindeer at close quarters; a unique opportunity.
+During the winter season, (December-March) you may encounter reindeer at close quarters; an unique opportunity.
 To hand-feed them is a real adventure.

-The camp is situated close to the Polar Circle.
-Not only is this a truly amazing experience for those interested in indigenous cultures, but, during winter season, if you are lucky, the Northern Lights will be dancing above.
+The camp is situated close to the Arctic Circle.
+Not only is this a truly amazing experience for those interested in native cultures, but, during winter season, if you are lucky, the Northern Lights will be dancing above.